-Thanks for taking the time to visit my JustGiving page.
+Thanks for taking the time to visit this JustGiving page.

-So if you haven't already ‘opted in’ please take two minutes to sign up at https://www.organdonation.nhs.uk/.
+So if you haven't already "opted in" please take two minutes to sign up at https://www.organdonation.nhs.uk/.
 If you’re already registered, great: please encourage colleagues/friends/family to sign up too.
 This can transform someone’s life; my family and I are so grateful to the donor who gifted me the last 30+ years.

 If in addition to (or instead of) signing up to the organ donor register you'd like to support the excellent work of the Bristol Area Kidney PatientsAssociation then please donate via this JustGiving page.
-My original target was £1565: that's £1 for each week of the 30 years' healthy life that I've enjoyed because of the donor whose kidney I received on 14 March 1987.
+My original target was £1565: that was £1 for each week of the 30 years' healthy life that I'd enjoyed because of the donor whose kidney I received on 14 March 1987.
 That target (and the 30 years) has already been exceeded, so thank you to those who've already donated so generously - let's now aim even higher...